OracularIS/mocaclient/docs/adhoc-access.md

 MOCA Trace provides a detailed, step-by-step log of system activity during command execution.
 It’s used for debugging, analyzing performance, and understanding system behavior through an interactive interface with powerful diagnostic tools.

-To learn more about Moca Trace, follow [Database Trace](./database-trace.md)
+To learn more about Tracing, follow [Database Trace](./database-trace.md).

 ---